 Ways to Create Monthly Budget

 There is no right or wrong way or golden ticket on how to make a successful budget.
-What really matters is that you create an actionable monthly budget that best helps you meet your goals.
+What really matters is that you create an actionable monthly budget that best helps you meet your personal finance goals.

 In a Zero Sum budget, every incoming dollar is specifically spent – and your spending is aligned with your goals.